We measure your mountain of legal issues twice.

 That way, we only have to climb once.

 For 14 years, Ryan has been helping clients find undiscovered solutions to the trickiest legal issues.
-Currently, he’s Vice Chairman of the Licensing & Technology Transactions Group, California Lawyers Association, and a non-residential fellow of Stanford Law School Center for Internet and Society fellow.
-He has over 12 years of experience representing foreign and domestic technology, media, and design clients.
-His intellectual property, litigation, and transactional expertise has helped clients create, protect, and market their creations, solve complex litigation issues, and negotiate tighter agreements.
-Prior to starting this practice in 2016, he was an antitrust litigator with Milberg LLP in New York City, among others.
+Currently, he’s Vice Chairman of the Licensing & Technology Transactions Group, California Lawyers Association, and a non-residential fellow of Stanford Law School Center for Internet and Society non-residential fellow and adjunct professor of media law at Pepperdine Law School.
+Ryan’s intellectual property, litigation, and transactional expertise has helped technology, media, and design clients create, protect, and market their creations, solve complex litigation issues, and negotiate complex agreements.
+Prior to starting this practice, Ryan was an antitrust litigator with Milberg LLP in New York City, among others.

 Aaron is of counsel based in San Francisco.
 He provides Bay Area based technology clients with practical and yet creative problem solving focused counseling in corporate and venture capital raising matters.